Collective

 For issues, ideas, suggestions or anything else there is the Github repo.
 Thanks!

-The Ultimate Guide to Collective: Everything You Need to Know
+The Ultimate Guide to Collective

-What It Does
+What Makes It Special?

 Installation Guide